- Home

 Get your free no-obligation pension consultation

 If you’re considering getting professional financial advice, Fidelius is offering Rest Less members a free pension consultation.
-It’s a chance to have an independent financial advisor give an unbiased assessment of your retirement savings.
-Fidelius is rated 4.7/5 from over 1,500 reviews on VouchedFor.
-Capital at risk.
+It’s a chance to have a Chartered independent financial adviser give an unbiased assessment of your retirement savings.
+Fidelius is rated 4.7/5 from over 2,600 reviews on VouchedFor.

 How can I get my overpaid pension tax back?

-If you’ve paid more tax than you needed to, but you’re taking a steady stream of income from your pension via drawdown then you shouldn’t need to take any action, as HMRC will adjust your tax code to ensure that over the course of the year you are taxed the correct amount.
+If you think you’ve paid more tax than you needed to, but you’re taking a steady stream of income from your pension via drawdown then you shouldn’t need to take any action, as HMRC will adjust your tax code to ensure that over the course of the year you are taxed the correct amount.

 But if you’ve made just one withdrawal, you’ll need to fill out one of three HMRC forms and you should get your money back within 30 days.